-3. It isn't a good idea to use thinner threads for the foreground, when the background gets filled with thick threads.
+3. It isn't a good idea to use thinner threads for the foreground, when the background gets filled in with thick threads.
 My tower, for that instance, almost sinks into the crewel wool.

 4. If I were to stitch this picture again (which will never happen), I would do a lot of things differently: put in much more shading, more differentiated shapes (esp. with the trees), work the roof tiles in the back rows smaller than those in the front rows, use crewel wool for the tower, but stranded cotton for the Bargello tree group behind it ... and use a laying tool for the stranded cotton! (e.g. a thick darning needle)